Mank1941/ServerProject/project_log.md

 Followed this [Video Source]([https://www.example.com/vide](https://www.youtube.com/watch?v=72D3MvPk3Xs&list=PL_7meTtjiUCH0mIabWHRDTsR38SJ3MsYH&index=2)o) for the initial set up of the Server

-To finish today I will create a java program to set up connection between client and server.
+To finish today I will create a java program to set up connection between client and server, the client can send a message to the server.